Vinyl chloride: Health effects

-Vinyl chloride finds its major application in the production of PVC.
 Since it is a gas under most ambient conditions, primary exposure is via inhalation, as opposed to the consumption of contaminated food or water, with occupational hazards being highest.
 Prior to 1974, workers were commonly exposed to 1,000 ppm vinyl chloride, causing "vinyl chloride illness" such as acroosteolysis and Raynaud's Phenomenon.
 The symptoms of vinyl chloride exposure are classified by ppm levels in ambient air with 4,000 ppm having a threshold effect.
 The intensity of symptoms varies from acute (1,000–8,000 ppm), including dizziness, nausea, visual disturbances, headache, and ataxia, to chronic (above 12,000 ppm), including narcotic effect, cardiac arrhythmias, and fatal respiratory failure.
 RADS (Reactive Airway Dysfunction Syndrome) may be caused by acute exposure to vinyl chloride.

 Vinyl chloride is a mutagen having clastogenic effects which affect lymphocyte chromosomal structure.
 Vinyl chloride is a IARC group 1 Carcinogen posing elevated risks of rare angiosarcoma, brain and lung tumors, and malignant haematopoeitic lymphatic tumors.
 Chronic exposure leads to common forms of respiratory failure (emphysema, pulmonary fibrosis) and focused hepatotoxicity (hepatomegaly, hepatic fibrosis).
 Continuous exposure can cause CNS depression including euphoria and disorientation.
 Decreased male libido, miscarriage, and birth defects are known major reproductive defects associated with vinyl chloride.

 Vinyl chloride can have acute dermal and ocular effects.
 Dermal exposure effects are thickening of skin, edema, decreased elasticity, local frostbites, blistering, and irritation.
-The complete loss of skin elasticity expresses itself in Raynaud’s Phenomenon.
+The complete loss of skin elasticity expresses itself in Raynaud's Phenomenon.